-- Cenotes are caves whose roofs collapsed.
+Cenotes are caves whose roofs collapsed.
 They are holes filled with water formed in the Pleistocene Age about 2.6 million years ago.
 There are about 12,000 in the Yucatan Peninsula.
 They were supernatural and magical entrances for the Mayans to Xibalba, the world of the dead. used up till this day for rituals for rain and fertility.
 In the past tokens where thrown in to appease our old friend Chaac, the rain god.

 The trading networks used them along the ancient paths.
-Salt from Tulum of course, honey from Chichen Itza, cotton from Coba, ceramics from Muyil, feathers from Palenque, jade from Copan, basalt from Tikal, obsidian from Ixmilche, and tools from Altun-Ha.
+Salt from Tulum of course, honey from Chichen Itza, cotton from Coba ceramics from Muyil, feathers from Palenque, jade from Copan basalt from Tikal and obsidian from Ixmilche.

-Their belief system is so amazing and ethereal They believed that the world was created at Xel-Ha, which is very close to Tulum, and the spirit of Hunahpu floated on the water when the gods came together to combine the best of them on a single point on the Earth.
+Their belief system is so amazing and ethereal They believed that the world was created at Xel-Ha, which is very close to Tulum, and the spirit of Hunahpu, ‘floated on the water when the gods came together to combine the best of them on a single point on the Earth.
 This was Xel-Ha a paradise on earth with emerald waters, fish of a thousand colours, jungle and white sand, where underground rivers mix with the salt of the sea.’.
 Their belief was that the land was supposed to be a giant crocodile floating on the vastness of the world in whose centre an immense Ceiba tree nourished the realm of life with its sap.
 They believed the stars were turtles and scorpions and the moon a giant rabbit.
 As you can see they had a pretty wonderful way at looking at nature I’ll be writing a post of their mythology and gods later. .
 (The ruins of which are not open as I found out to my cost but there’s an adventure park with all the bells and whistles but you know me I want the bloody authentic ruins thankyou very much)

-- The Ceiba.
-A sacred tree they believed grew through the three cosmic levels.
+Now the ceiba is their sacred tree that they believe grows through he three cosmic levels.
 The lowest kingdom of Xibalba, which was the home of the dead, night animals such as bats, owls, and jaguars.
 Some of the gods were found there too.
 Next the world we live in (i.e. that crocodile back we just talked about).
 Then heaven where the mother Ceiba spread her branches.
-Thirteen levels were also inhabited by various animals and supernaturals.
+Thirteen levels were also inhabited by various animals and supernatural creatures.
 The Maya thought of life as a battle between the good and the evil gods, the former provided lightening, rain, corn and abundance, the other famine, disease and war.
 This is particularly pertinent in these times of good and evil.

 burrito amor, food and drinks for the soul.